pycom/pycom-documentation/chapter/tutorials/sigfox/disengage_seq_num.md

 the sequence number sent by the device and the one expected by the backend, your message is dropped by the network.

-You can use the 'Disengage sequence number' button on the device information or on the device type information page of the Sigfox backend to reset the number expected by the backend.
+You can use the `Disengage sequence number` button on the device information or on the device type information page of the Sigfox backend to reset the number expected by the backend.
 If the sequence number of your next message is different from the last trashed sequence number, the message will be accepted.